Advice - Design

 Obit hed Lead rather than the design-focused

-Grot 32pt could save half a day of grief with that desk alone.
+Grot 32pt Bold and so on could save half a day of grief with that desk alone.

-Book designers obviously have fewer people to consult - unless they're setting up a series with multiple editors.
-If they bid to produce ready-for-press files, they may have to consult only themselves.
+Book designers may have fewer people to consult - unless they're setting up a series with multiple editors.

 The National Union of Journalists must not, can not and would not wish to dictate rates or terms of engagement to members or to editors.
 The information presented here is for guidance and as an aid to equitable negotiation only.